 “The opportunity to teach our young players and help them elevate their game to a higher level, and to thank the fans in Washington for their loyalty and support, strongly influenced my decision.”

-As expected, Wizards owner Abe Pollin was pretty thrilled at the thought of Jordan dropping 50 in a Wiz uni and helping #1 pick Kwame Brown become a future great and Dukie Christian Laettner resurrect his career….well, atleast 1 of those 3 things happened.
+As expected, Wizards owner Abe Pollin was pretty thrilled at the thought of Jordan dropping 50 in a Wiz uni, helping #1 pick Kwame Brown become a future great and Dukie Christian Laettner resurrect his career.

 “The greatest player in the history of the game is joining my team, and for that I am extremely honored and pleased.” said an ecstatic Pollin.

 Jordan did drop 50, Laettner did have his best statistical season in three season and Kwame Brown became known as the biggest bust since Sam Bowie, who was drafted before Michael Jordan.

 VIDEO GAME HOLD UP

 Jordan was originally planning on making his comeback announcement a day earlier but due to a licensing issue between him, EA Sports and the NBA, they had to come to a financial settlement before he could announce his return.

 As a player, Jordan had opted out of the league’s group licensing agreement since 1992, though the league retained the right to license his name, number and likeness for uniforms, trading cards and posters.
 Under the league’s current collective bargaining agreement, which took effect after Jordan’s retirement in 1999, the NBA has gained the right to use the name, likeness and jersey numbers of all players for use on video games, as well.

 That became a stumbling block for Jordan, who intended to announce his return to the NBA on Monday.
 He had an existing five-year licensing agreement with EA Sports, which had used Jordan’s image in its video games.